Olga-valzhyna/Jekyll/docs/GitHub Pages.md

 ---
 GitHub Pages
 =============
-GitHub Pages is a service that turns Markdown files into a website and hosts them for free on the internet.
+GitHub Pages is a service that turns Markdown files into a website and hosts them for free on the Internet.
 If you know how to use GitHub and you need to create a simple webpage, you can’t do better than GitHub Pages.
 Just create a new repository on GitHub, commit the Markdown files, and enable the GitHub Pages feature.
 In order to start working with GitHub Pages, follow the instruction.

 1. Create a new public repository named **username.github.io**, where username is your username (or organization name) on **GitHub**.
 ![GitHub Pages](/assets/images/P1.jpg)